 The fat in your feast can precipitate gallbladder attacks.
 And if you’re susceptible to gout, which is the painful buildup of uric acid crystals in your joints, go easy on alcohol and red meat.
 An overload of salty appetizers can result in swollen ankles for a few days.

 If you have coronary heart disease or are at risk for it, overeating (a big Thanksgiving or Christmas dinner can top 5,000 calories) can have serious consequences.
 A study of almost 2,000 heart attack patients suggested that a single act of overeating could quadruple one’s chance of having a heart attack on the same day.
-Triglyceride type of fat in the blood after a large meal can cause coronary artery inflammation, commonly a prelude to a heart attack.
+Triglycerides are a type of fat in the blood after a large meal and can cause coronary artery inflammation, commonly a prelude to a heart attack.
 Large amounts of food and alcohol can trigger adrenaline-like substances that can cause a fatal abnormal heart rhythm.

 Even if the most dire consequence of overeating is a few extra pounds, can you drop them easily?
 No, according to a study published in 2000 in The New England Journal of Medicine.
 It looked at holiday weight gain in about 200 adults who worked at the National Institutes of Health.
 Contrary to expectation, they gained only a little more than a pound, on average.
 But they didn’t take it off the following spring or summer, putting them at risk for long-term weight gain.